 Allow a lot of time if you need to change terminals.

-Look for airport shuttle bus as they a better option than a cab when you need to change the terminals.
+Look for airport shuttle bus as they are a far better option than a cab when you need to change terminals.

 There is a heavy traffic on all the roads to and around the airport.
-Terminal 3 to terminal 2 will take about 1 -1,5 hours. (max 250 Peso for a taxi).
-Terminal 4 to terminal 3 0,5 to 1 hour (70 to 120 Peso for a taxi).
+Terminal 3 to terminal 2 will take about 1 -1,5 hours. (max 250 Peso for a cab).
+Terminal 4 to terminal 3 0,5 to 1 hour (70 to 120 Peso for a cab).
+If you use a cab ask the driver to turn the meter on right after you get into the car.

 Check in on-line.